geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 I mean, it makes sense why they do this.
 Only the textures have the L1 cache.
 And yeah, I want to do the refactor where we move away from having images exposed in the front end.

 ##### **Nimlgen** [[00:41:35](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2495)]
 Yeah.
 But still strange.
 They do this not for all kernels.
 Like, some kernels use that, and some kernels use buffer.
-So...
+So..

 ##### **Geohot** [[00:41:44](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=2504)]
 You know, they wrote an if statement.
 They love if statements at Qualcomm.